 Mobile banking is a hassle-free and cost-effective medium, enabling fast and convenient in support functions such as receiving or transferring money, checking account balance, depositing cheque without visiting the bank and so on.
+But at the same time it is necessary to protect your mobile banking account from fraud and phishing attempts.
 As per Federal Reserve Bank of Boston’s report on mobile banking adoption in the country, “Mobile Banking and Payment Practices of U.S. Financial Institutions: 2016 Mobile Financial Services Survey Results from FIs in Seven Federal Reserve Districts” , 89% of financial institutions provide mobile banking in the U.S.

 However, from companies to individuals, only 5% adoption rate is seen for business apps.

 Hacking and malware are some of the issues that are preventive in this technological world; they might cause harm to your phone, its memory and other apps available, creating uncertainties in the mobile functioning.
 The early adoption has given way to a plateau owing to various technical issues and financial institutions not taking the right step towards general digital adoption.

 However, for a retail customer keen on using the mobile phone owing to its various conveniences, here are some of the measures to protect your mobile banking that might cause fraud and uncertain intervention.

 Measures to protect your mobile banking